-Our Fear, Facts and Faith series was developed to help people think deeply and theologically about the COVID-19 global pandemic.
+The Fear, Facts & Faith series was developed by Gordon-Conwell’s Mockler Center for Faith and Ethics in the Public Square to help people think deeply and theologically about the COVID-19 global pandemic.
 It has expanded to equip people with resources to live out the Christian response to other current events as well.
-The series has featured experts in theology, epidemiology, economics, psychology, race and leadership.
-To learn more, access the video resources below, check out our blog posts and sign up for our newsletter.
+The series has featured experts in theology, epidemiology, economics, psychology, race, and leadership.
+To learn more, check out our upcoming events, access our video resources, and sign up for our newsletter.

-On April 23rd, our COVID-19: In God We Trust? livestream featured economics and theology global thought leaders to discuss the impending recession, staggering debt, market volatility and the disproportionate financial impact of the virus on minority communities.
+On April 23rd, our COVID-19: In God We Trust? livestream featured economics and theology global thought leaders to discuss the impending recession, market volatility and the disproportionate financial impact on minority communities.

-On May 21st, our COVID-19: Who is Our Neighbor? livestream explored the disturbing increase in xenophobia and racial stereotyping during the pandemic and how the church can and should respond.
-Our panelists included diverse Gordon-Conwell professors.
+On May 21st, our COVID-19: Who is Our Neighbor? livestream explored the increase in xenophobia and racial stereotyping during the pandemic and how the church can and should respond.

 On May 21st, our COVID-19: New Wineskins for a New Normal, II – Transformation Leadership livestream explored how churches can creatively adapt to new challenges during reopening and what transformational leadership looks like at this unique time.

 On November 9th, our Fear, Facts and Faith: Black History and White Empathy, The Seeds of a New Awakening? livestream addressed racial reconciliation from a biblical and pastoral perspective.

 On November 23rd, our Fear, Facts and Faith: A Place at the Table, Beloved Community and Blessed Diversity livestream explored the concept of “belonging” and offered ideas for healing relationships.